OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 When testing a site behind a CDN, you should bear in mind the following points:

 - The IPs and servers belong to the CDN provider, and are likely to be out of scope for infrastructure testing.
-- Many CDNs also include features like bot detection, rate limiting and web application firewalls.
+- Many CDNs also include features like bot detection, rate limiting, and web application firewalls.
 - CDNs usually cache content, so any changes made to the back end website may not appear immediately.

 If the site is behind a CDN, then it can be useful to identify the back end servers.
 If they don't have proper access control enforced, then you may be able to bypass the CDN (and any protections it offers) by directly accessing the back end servers.
 There are a variety of different methods that may allow you to identify the back end system: